Security Addendum 2010-04-16 - Preventing security attacks

 For more information on how to implement Apache blocking rules to restrict access to administrative or sensitive actions in:

 - JIRA, refer to Using Apache to Limit Access to the JIRA Administration Interface

 - Confluence, refer to Using Apache to limit access to the Confluence administration interface

 You can use a similar approach to protecting all Atlassian applications.

 5. Restrict File System Access by the Application Server

 The application server (e.g. Tomcat) runs as a process on the system.
 This process is run by a particular user and inherits the file system rights of that particular user.
 By restricting the directories that can be written to by the application server user, you can limit unnecessary exposure of your file system to the application.

-For example, in the JIRA Standalone (or WAR distribution on Tomcat), ensure that only the following directories can be written to by Tomcat:
+For example, ensure that only the following directories can be written to by JIRA's application server:

 For detailed instructions, please see Tomcat security best practices.